ethsecurity/resources/docs/README.md

 Welcome to ETHSecurity!
 =========================

-Signaling best practices for Ethereum security.
+ETHSecurity facilitates an open and collaborative community to signal and educate others on best practices for Ethereum Security.

 # Contributing